WYN001/git/readme.txt

-Git is A Version Control System
+Git is A Distribute Version Control System
 Git is A Free Software